Test Code GALMP Galactosemia, GALT Gene, Variant Panel, Varies

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Misinterpretation of results may occur if the information provided is inaccurate or incomplete.

-Bone Marrow transplants from allogenic donors will interfere with testing.
+Bone marrow transplants from allogenic donors will interfere with testing.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.

 An online research opportunity called GenomeConnect (genomeconnect.org), a project of ClinGen, is available for the recipient of this genetic test.
 This patient registry collects deidentified genetic and health information to advance the knowledge of genetic variants.
 Mayo Clinic is a collaborator of ClinGen.
 This may not be applicable for all tests.